 How has it previously been used?

 U.S. presidents from Harry S. Truman to Barack Obama have delegated DPA powers to various parts of the government.
 In a 2012 executive order, Obama assigned DPA authority to sixteen federal departments and agencies.

-Such export restrictions are controversial.
-CFR senior fellow Jennifer Hillman recently warned that they “clearly work to the detriment of the world’s ability to distribute these scarce medical resources to where they are needed most with the minimal amount of red tape.”
+Trump also issued a directive “preventing the harmful export of critically needed” personal protective equipment (PPE).
+Such export restrictions are controversial, and this particular power had not been used since the Cold War.
+CFR Senior Fellow Jennifer Hillman has warned that they “work to the detriment of the world’s ability to distribute these scarce medical resources to where they are needed most with the minimal amount of red tape.”

 In one of his first official acts as president, Biden signed an executive order directing his administration to identify shortfalls in the supply of materials needed for the pandemic response and use the DPA to address them, if necessary.
 The order also tasked the administration with ensuring adequate supplies for future pandemics, including by improving supply chains and expanding the Strategic National Stockpile.